 Introduction

-Over the years, data analysts have developed ideas, concepts, and methodologies applicable across a broad range of projects.
+Over the past several decades, data analysts have developed ideas, concepts, and methodologies applicable across a broad range of projects.
 They’ve also identified common ways to get fooled by apparent patterns in the data and important mathematical realities that are not immediately obvious.
 This collective wisdom has evolved into the field of Statistics, a discipline offering a mathematical framework to simplify the articulation and rigorous assessment of these concepts.
 For a data analyst, it’s crucial to have a comprehensive understanding of this field to prevent repeated errors and unnecessary reinvention of methodologies.

 The book is divided into six sections: Summary Statistics, Probability, Statistical Inference, Linear Models, High Dimensional Data and Machine Learning.
-Although the the first two parts use data examples to illustrate concepts, real-world case studies don’t appear until the third part.
+Although the the first two parts use data examples to illustrate concepts, the real-world case studies don’t appear until the third part.
 Each part comprises several chapters, each roughly designed for a single lecture and including a variety of exercises.
-All data referenced in the book is included in the dslabs package with all the Quarto code used to generate the book available on GitHub1.
+All data referenced in the book is included in the dslabs package with all the Quarto code used to generate the book available on GitHub2.

 Who will find this book useful?